eta077/cs7344-p2/README.md

 ## Results

 These results were captured via [samply](https://github.com/mstange/samply).
-There is little difference between using encryption or not with TCP, but a substantial difference between TCP and UDP.
+There is little difference between using encryption or not with TCP, but a substantial improvement using UDP over TCP.
+I was surprised to see how much worse the QUIC implementation performed, but that could be because of my usage.

 TCP (no encryption)
 ![image](https://github.com/user-attachments/assets/072de582-6691-45d0-947f-7f7491e2fdb4)